curusarn/ctu-fit-mi-paa/sat-problem/REPORT.md

 After a certain amount of steps, the temperature is lowered. (equilibrium => cooling)
 If no candidate solution is accepted for many steps the algorithm terminates. (frozen)

-### Unsatifying solutions and the Fitness measure
+### Unsatisfying solutions and the Fitness measure

-I have included unsatifying solutions in the state-space because it makes the state-space more connected and much more likely to be continuous.
+I have included unsatisfying solutions in the state-space because it makes the state-space more connected and much more likely to be continuous.

 The goal of the algorithm is to find only the satisfying solutions.
-Because of that I need to make algorithm favour the satisfying solutions over the unsatifying ones.
+Because of that, I need to make algorithm favour the satisfying solutions over the unsatisfying ones.
-To achieve this I have included penalisation for unsatifying solutions into my fitness function.
+To achieve this I have included penalization for unsatisfying solutions into my fitness function.

 The fitness measure is a total of two parts:
 1. Sum of weights of variables with value `1`/`True`.
 (Main part of fitness measure)
-1. Number of satisfied clauses multiplied by given `fitness_coeficient`.
-(Penalisation for unsatifying solutions)
+1. A number of satisfied clauses multiplied by given `fitness_coeficient`.
+(Penalisation for unsatisfying solutions)

-The `fitness_coeficient` has to be great enough to eventualy eliminate all unsatifying solutions.
+The `fitness_coeficient` has to be great enough to eventually eliminate all unsatisfying solutions.
-But it can't be so great that all unsatifying solutions are omitted immediately.
+But it can't be so great that all unsatisfying solutions are omitted immediately.

 ### Algorithm parameters

 - `max_steps`: Maximal number of steps the algorithm will perform.
-- `starting_temperature`: Temperature is initalized to this value.
+- `starting_temperature`: Temperature is initialized to this value.
 - `frozen_constant`: Algorithm ends if no new state was accepted for `frozen_constant` of steps.
 - `cooling_coeficient` and `equlibrium_constant`: Temperature is multiplied by `cooling_coeficient` (number < 1) every `equlibrium_constant` steps.
 - `neighbour_constant`: Neighbour is constructed by flipping from `1` to `neighbour_constant` bits.
-- `fitness_coeficient`: Ceoficient used to balance the penalisation applied to unsatifying solutions.
+- `fitness_coeficient`: Coefficient used to balance the penalization applied to unsatisfying solutions.
 (See paragraph above)

 ## 3-SAT problem instance generator

 I have written my own 3-SAT problem instance generator.
-Generator generates 3-SAT problem instance given desired *number of variables* and desired *number of clauses*.
+The generator generates 3-SAT problem instance given desired *number of variables* and desired *number of clauses*.
-Weights are randomly generated in range from `0` to `100`.
+Weights are randomly generated in the range from `0` to `100`.

 Clauses are generated iteratively.
 A variable is randomly picked three times and added to the clause.
 Each picked variable has `50%` chance to be negated.
 Same variables can repeat within a single clause.